 The Cognitive Science Certificate requires only three additional courses.
-The addition of a perspective from psychology will better prepare you for roles in: medical analysis, education and multimedia.
+The addition of a perspective from psychology will better prepare you for toles in medical analysis, education, and multimedia.

 CLEAR (The Center for Computational Language and Education Research)

-As a student, much of your work outside of the classroom will be conducted within CLEAR, a center dedicated to advancing Natural Language Processing which houses many government funded research projects.
+Much of a CLASIC student's work outside of the classroom will be conducted within CLEAR, a center dedicated to advancing Natural Language Processing, and which houses many government funded research projects.
 The facilities include labs, meeting rooms, graduate student offices, and computing resources.

 - The Major in Detail

 - Linguistics Major Tracks